United Healthcare Contract Negotiations

-Though we do all we can to avoid a notice of termination, care can occasionally be affected by normal business activities like insurance contract negotiations.
+Though we do all we can to avoid interruptions, care can occasionally be affected by normal business activities like insurance contract negotiations.
 Such an issue has recently arisen for those of our patients covered by a United Healthcare insurance plan.
-We are working diligently to resolve this dispute with UHC and hope to avoid any interruption of care for our patients.
+We are still working diligently to resolve this dispute with UHC.
 Please read below for answers to some frequently asked questions (FAQs).

 FAQs